Building a Hog Pit from Concrete Blocks

 Above are some of the old school concrete block pits at Jackie Hite's Bar-B-Q in Batesburg-Leesville, SC.
-Below are plans for building your own pit suitable for a butterflied 75 pound hog, enough to feed about 35 people.
+Below are plans for building your own no-frills pit suitable for a butterflied 75 pound hog, enough to feed about 35 people.
+It is designed so it can be a temporary structure or you can make it permanent.
 If you cut the head and remove the trotters at the knees and elbows, you can fit a 100 pounder or more on this rig.
 But don't throw away the head and trotters.
 Just place them on the stretcher next to the torso.
 If you plan on cooking larger hogs, you can scale this plan up.
 You must cook with indirect heat.
 Click here for instructions on how to prep and cook the hog.

-- 4 x 8' sheet of 1/4" plywood, cut down to about 44 x 60" for the lid.
+- LID: 4 x 8' sheet of 1/4" plywood, cut down to about 44 x 60" for the lid.
 Note that Hite uses sheets of cardboard for his lids as seen in the photo above, but I strongly advise against this.
 He is a master of fire control, and if yours burn, they could ruin the hog.
 And then you have no lid.
 Cost about $10.
+Usually the lid will not be a tight fit.
+If it is you can crack it open with a stone or make a vent by cutting a hole in it.

-- 2 rolls heavy duty aluminum foil.
+- PROTECTION: 2 rolls heavy duty aluminum foil.
 Cost about $30.

-- 4 lengths of 48" each of 3/8" rebar.
+- COOKING GRATE: 4 lengths of 48" each of 3/8" rebar.
 You can use a sheet of expanded metal rather than rebar if you wish.
 Cost about $5 per 10' bar, 3 bars needed.

-- 2 pieces lightweight sheet metal for dampers, about 20" x 10" each or you can use sheet pans.
+- DAMPERS: 2 pieces lightweight sheet metal, about 20" x 10" each or you can use sheet pans.
+They will go over the openings in the sides to help you control oxygen to the coals if it runs too hot.
 Cost about $15.

 - More rebar to pound from the top down into the ground to prevent the blocks from shifting.
 Cost about $15.